iunera/ypipe/k8s/README.md

 kubectl apply -f k8s/deployment.yaml
 ```

-If you skip Kustomize, you must also create the ConfigMaps that Kustomize would generate (`druid-env` and `philter-app-env`).
+If you skip Kustomize, you must also create the ConfigMaps that Kustomize would generate (`druid-env` and `data-philter-app-env`).

 ## Configuration